Key Jesuit Values

 Finding God in All Things

-This may be the one phrase that sums up Ignatian Spirituality.
-It invites a person to search for and find God in every circumstance of life; God is present everywhere and can be found in all of creation.
+This may be the one phrase that sums up Ignatian spirituality.
+It invites a person to search for and find God in every circumstance of life.
+We trust that God (or: the good, the true, the beautiful) is already everywhere and can be found in all we encounter.
+This in turn allows us to trust the goodness of creation and the powerful potential of all forms of academic inquiry.